JoKalliauer/abaqus-2017-centos-7-singularity/README.md

 export XLIB_SKIP_ARGB_VISUALS=1 #to avoid transparent-problems in Abaqus CAE export run_mode=INTERACTIVE #if you run a problem you should see in the terminal if it is finished
 ```

 more details can be found at http://coquake.eu/wp-content/uploads/2019/02/Abaqus18_on_Ubuntu18.04LTS.pdf

+after that search for "StartTUI.sh" (alternativ you could use the grafical interface "StartGUI.sh") and start the script, and follow the requested steps.

 ## Running the container